-The La Vista Youth Leadership Council, an initiative of Mayor Douglas Kindig, is an exciting new program designed to encourage middle and high school students to become active in the community by participating in local government.
+The La Vista Mayor's Youth Leadership Council, an initiative of Mayor Douglas Kindig, is an exciting program designed to encourage middle and high school students to become active in the community by participating in local government.

 Current members of the Mayor’s Youth Leadership Council:

 Be a resident of the City of La Vista attending a public or private junior high or high school or a home school.